giry-dev/mangrove-docs/docs/kandel/potential-risks/potential-risks.md

 * Risks associated with blockchains  used for the strategy, including but not limited to due to successful attacks from hackers or other criminal groups or organizations or countries, including but not limited to denial of service attacks, Sybil attacks, spoofing, smurfing malware attacks, consensus-based attacks, or phishing, or other new methods that may or may not be known;
 * Lack of transparency in crypto asset management and markets;

 That being said, please note that the **Kandel strategy has been thoroughly audited** by ChainSecurity.
-You can find the audit report [here](LINK HERE).

 ## AAVE